The Department of Housing is dedicated to promoting a culture of sustainability and improving the quality of on-campus life.

 To properly recycle acceptable material, avoid placing contaminants into the recycle bins.
 To prevent the placement of contaminants into the recycling bins, please ensure that all recyclables are empty, clean, and dry.
-If you cannot empty, clean, and dry an item, such as a peanut butter jar or a soda bottle, you should dispose of it in a landfill bin.
+If you cannot empty, clean, and dry items like peanut butter jars or soda bottles, dispose in a landfill bin.

 For more details on recycling at Pitt, including information on hard-to-recycle items and signage visit Pitt Sustainability’s Zero Waste page.

-While recycling is a great way to reclaim clean, usable materials like glass, plastic, paper, and metals, if you want to make a bigger impact, focus on Reducing and Reusing materials.
-Use a reusable mug at campus coffee carts, and order your meal in a Choose to Reuse reusable container when dining to-go on campus.
+Recycling is a great way to reclaim clean, usable materials like glass, plastic, paper, and metals.
+If you want to make an even bigger impact, however, focus on Reducing and Reusing materials.
+Use a reusable mug at campus coffee carts for your on-the go coffee.
+You can also order your meal in a Choose to Reuse reusable container when dining to-go on campus.

-Mark A. Nordenberg Hall is the University’s first residence hall to receive a Leadership in Energy and Environmental Design (LEED) certification.
+Mark A. Nordenberg Hall is the University’s first residence hall to receive Leadership in Energy and Environmental Design (LEED) certification.
 Nordenberg Hall achieved LEED Silver for its design and construction.
-The residence hall features low-flow plumbing fixtures, LED lighting throughout the building, and many of the building materials have recycled content that were sourced and manufactured within 500 miles of Pittsburgh.
-Additionally, all adhesives, sealants, paints, coatings, flooring, carpets, and agrifiber materials used in the building have low- or no- volatile organic compounds that are known to cause health risks.
-Be sure to stop by the third-floor patio to enjoy some fresh air and sunlight on the new recycled plastic patio furniture.
+The residence hall features low-flow plumbing fixtures and LED lighting throughout the building.
+Many of the building materials have recycled content that were sourced and manufactured within 500 miles of Pittsburgh.
+All adhesives, sealants, paints, coatings, flooring, carpets, and agrifiber building materials have low- or no- volatile organic compounds.
+In other words, there are little to no organic compounds that are known to cause health risks.
+Stop by the third-floor patio to enjoy some fresh air and sunlight on the new recycled plastic patio furniture.